anchore/vunnel/src/vunnel/providers/ubuntu/README.md

               skip it whole if the CVE program rejected it for each base release the feed speaks for:
                 1. the release's own OSV entries, which carry the fix versions
-                2. the Pro-to-base inference, for a package only the extended-support build names
+                2. the statements at any token of the release
-                3. the statements at any token of the release
+                3. the snapshot's own rows
-                4. the snapshot's own rows
+                4. the Pro-to-base inference, for a package only the extended-support build names and nothing above spoke about
                 5. the snapshot's extended-support clearances then a fix date per fix version, and one FixedIn per package for each plain-Pro slice: the `+esm` channel, fixes only